Available with Image Analyst license.

-FMV is designed to support a variety of diverse operational environments, from time-critical situation awareness and emergency response using live-streaming video to analysis of hourly or daily archived videos for monitoring to forensic analysis of historical archived data.
+FMV supports a variety of diverse operational environments, from time-critical situation awareness and emergency response using live-streaming video to analysis of hourly or daily archived videos for monitoring to forensic analysis of historical archived data.
 Each type of application requires intuitive visualization and analysis tools to quickly identify and record features or situations of interest and to disseminate extracted information to decision makers and stakeholders.
 FMV capabilities for decision support are categorized into essential functionality below.